oxipay/oxidocs/docs/widgets/list_of_widgets_nz.md

 The first repayment will always be **25%** of the Oxipay purchase amount, and the remaining amount will be split into **7 equal weekly repayments**.

-The below pseudo* JQuery code is an example of the change in calculation:
+The below Javascript code is an example of the change in calculation:
 ```
     productPrice = 781.90
     let initialDeposit = Math.floor((productPrice / 4) * Math.pow(10, 2)) / Math.pow(10, 2);